AlDanial/cloc/README.md

 switches to the ``options.txt`` runtime configuration file. cloc will look for this file in the following locations:
 <pre>
-# Linux, NetBSD, FreeBSD, Mac OSX:
+# Linux, NetBSD, FreeBSD, macOS:
 /home/USERNAME/.config/cloc/options.txt

 # Windows